 There is no shortage of attractions in Newquay.
 It’s especially renowned for its water sporting activities, with surf schools prevalent on most beaches.

 It’s undoubtedly a fun and lively place, but it’s not for everyone.
-Since Newquay is quite touristic, taking a day trip from Padstow is a wise idea.
+Newquay is quite busy and touristy, so taking a day trip from Padstow is a wise idea.

 That concludes our list of things to do in and near Padstow.
-I hope you’ve found it helpful and that you’re looking forward to your trip!
+I hope you enjoy your time here!
+If you have any questions, please ask.
+Otherwise, I wish you happy and safe travels.